 If you attempt to transit Belarus without a visa (including travelling by train on routes such as Warsaw-Moscow and St Petersburg-Kyiv), you may be fined and/or deported to the country of embarkation.

 If you plan to stay for more than five days in Belarus, you must register with the local office of the Citizenship and Migration department of the Ministry of Interior within five working days of arrival.
 Travellers staying in hotels are registered as part of the check-in procedure, however you should confirm this with your hotel.
 Failure to register in time may result in fines and difficulties when departing.

 When you enter Belarus or Russia, you will be required to complete a Migration Card.
 A single Migration Card covers both Belarus and Russia.
 As the Migration Card may not be automatically distributed to incoming passengers on flights or trains, you should request a card from border control authorities.
-You should retain the stamped second half of this form as you will need to present it when exiting the last of the two countries visited.
+You should retain the stamped second half of this card as you will need to present it when exiting the last of the two countries visited.

 Belarus requires all foreign nationals to have medical insurance upon entry.
 Visitors must obtain a medical insurance policy either from a Belarus insurance company or from an insurance company accredited in Belarus.
 For a list of insurance companies accredited in Belarus you should contact the nearest embassy or consulate of Belarus.
 Policies may also be purchased at a Belarus embassy when obtaining a visa.